How we deal with parliamentary misconduct

 Mandatory redirection or dismissal

-We must redirect or dismiss a report if:
+Our legislation requires us to redirect or dismiss a referral if:

-- the report is not supported by sufficient evidence
+• the referral is not supported by sufficient evidence

 Discretionary redirection or dismissal

-We may redirect or dismiss a report if:
+We may redirect or dismiss a referral if:

-- the report is deemed trivial, frivolous, vexatious, not credible or not in good faith
+• the referral is deemed trivial, frivolous, vexatious, not credible or not in good faith

 Who we can redirect matters to